 *Please note that all in-person program, including staff and peer educator drop-in hours, are on hold for the summer.
 Staff can be reached via email at email@example.com*

 Peer educators present workshops and programs in the residence halls on a variety of topics, including healthy eating, safer sex, healthy relationships, self-care, sleep, communication, stress reduction, and body image.
 Resident assistants (RAs) and student groups can request programs through the Well-Woman office, which are then assigned to peer educators during weekly meetings.
 In addition, Well-Woman staff provide trainings and workshops to student groups on topics including contraception and safer sex, stress management, self-care, and bystander intervention.

 The Well-Woman Office has a wide variety of resources including health newsletters, books, journals, magazines and brochures.
 You're welcome to browse our resources any time the office is open!

 Who We Are

-Jessica Cannon, Ed.M, Program Director, Health Promotion and Education, BC '03:
+Jessica Cannon, Ed.M, Director of Health Promotion and Education, BC '03:

 A 2003 Barnard graduate, Jessica was a student peer educator with the Well-Woman Health Promotion program for two years, returning to Barnard as an administrator in 2004.
-She started as a health educator in Well-Woman and the Primary Care Health Service, and is currently Program Director for Health Promotion and Education, overseeing the Well-Woman program and peer educators, and Primary Care’s health education efforts.
+She started as a health educator in Well-Woman and the Primary Care Health Service and is currently Director of Health Promotion and Education, overseeing the Well-Woman program and peer educators and Primary Care’s health education efforts.
 Jessica has a Masters of Education in counseling psychology.
 She is always happy to speak with students about any aspect of wellness.
 Just ask!
 She can be reached at firstname.lastname@example.org or email@example.com.

 Where We Are